fanyingfx/lute-v3-fanyingfx/README.md

 ##
-You can reach me in Lute's discord server @fanyingfx and send DM to me.
+You can reach me by email: `fanyingfx@outlook.com`.